So how does cold messaging work on a platform like LinkedIn? And how is it different from other sales touchpoints, such as a

 So how should you go about it?
 What are some best practices to follow?

 Make sure you've done everything you can on the part of the process you do control.
-This means making sure you've spent the time to give your messaging the best opportunity to be read.
+This means ensuring you've spent the time giving your messaging the best opportunity to be read.

-At this instance, the first thing to know is that many prefer for the LinkedIn cold messages that they receive to be short:
+In this instance, the first thing to know is that many prefer the LinkedIn cold messages they receive to be short:

 50 to 75 words will do.